viet34tqc/notebook/english-sentences.md

 - **At the moment** I left home, the phone rang
 - **As/Just as** I left home, the phone rang
 - She will call me as soon as she arrives (at exactly a moment in the future)

+## Conjunction

+## The second statement has different meaning with the first one

+- Otherwise
+- Whereas with ...,